 Why We Chose It: Beginners and experienced chess players alike can learn from experienced coaches, take advantage of practice sessions, and play in tournaments with ChessKlub.

 No free preview of resources

-You can choose between affordable group lessons, limited to 12 students, or private coaching for individualized instruction and assistance.
 While some online chess classes have limited scheduling options, ChessKlub offers group instruction seven days a week, including weekends.
 Class sessions are recorded, so if you miss the session or want to review it later, you’ll have the ability to do so.
-Group classes start at about $60 a month for beginners, $75 a month for intermediate players, and $125 a month for advanced players.
-Private instruction rates begin at roughly $140 a month.
+Prices are not available on its website.

 While online chess classes teach players the game, the best way to improve is to practice, practice, practice.
 When you sign up for a coaching membership with ChessKlub, you can take advantage of up to 16 hours of live practice sessions each week with other players and coaches available to answer questions.
 One of the most unique aspects is the opportunity to play in daily tournaments and monthly rated USCF tournaments.
 Beginners will appreciate the comprehensive instruction available and more advanced players will benefit from regular tournament play.

 Best for Beginners: LearningChess